hot-glue-for-rails/hot-glue/README.md

 The `within` partials should do operations within the form (like hidden fields), and the `after` partials should do entirely unrelated operations, like a different form entirely.

-These automatic pickups for partials are detected at buildtime.
+These automatic pickups for partials are detected at build time.
 This means that if you add these partials later, you must rebuild your scaffold.

 # VERSION HISTORY

-#### ???? - v0.6.12
+#### 2025-02-19 - v0.6.12
-• adds decimal field type (displays as float)
+• adds decimal field type (displays as float-- there is no special handling for decimal on the UI)
-• guard against polymorphic belongs_to -- not a full implementation for polymorphic, just hides the fields
+• guard against polymorphic belongs_to -- not a full implementation for polymorphic fields, just hides the fields on the form; on the list uses to_label always
-• fixes heading with multiword names on downnested portals
+• fixes heading with multiword names on downnested portals to display nicely capitalized

 #### 2025-01-28 v0.6.11